-We get a lot of questions and doubts about the dates and relationships between large vehicles and cars, the first week/days that a Telraam counts.
+We get a lot of questions and doubts about the data and relationships between large vehicles and cars, the first week/days that a Telraam counts.

 At the end of the registration procedure you will receive the following notification: